-Ex-convict sentenced to life in prison for fatal bus stop shooting
+Ex-con sentenced to life in fatal bus stop shooting

 Detroit — An ex-convict who spent 20 years in prison for second-degree murder has been sentenced to life in prison without parole in the fatal shooting of an Army veteran at a Detroit-area bus stop.